Czech central bank raises key rate by 25bps to 0.5%

 The Czech central bank has long been the most independent and dynamic monetary authority in Central Europe.
 It cut rates sharply at the outset of the pandemic and now looks set to raise rates quickly as Europe emerges from it.
 Longer term, Capital Economics forecasts the Czech central bank will raise rates by 200bps by the end of 2023.

-Central Europe monetary policymakers are more worried about inflation than their Western European counterparts as they did not have deflation problems after the global financial crisis, and inflation is already rising fast.
-Inflation in the Eurozone averages 2%, compared to around 5% in Hungary and Poland – the fastest price growth in the EU.
+Central Europe monetary policymakers are more worried about inflation than their Western European counterparts, as they did not have deflation problems after the global financial crisis, and inflation is already rising fast.
+Inflation in the Eurozone averages 2%, compared with around 5% in Hungary and Poland – the fastest price growth in the EU.

 Labour markets have remained tight despite the pandemic, and wages are starting to rise rapidly again as lockdown restrictions are lifted.
 In Hungary and Poland wages are already rising at or around 10%.

 Central Europe looks likely to close the output gap faster than other emerging markets as it opens up after the pandemic lockdown.
-In the first quarter the y/y decline in GDP was 2.1% in Hungary and Czechia and 1.4% in Poland, with leading indicators predicting a rapid rise in overall growth in the region this year.
+In the first quarter the year-on-year decline in GDP was 2.1% in Hungary and Czechia and 1.4% in Poland, with leading indicators predicting a rapid rise in overall growth in the region this year.

 However, the monetary tightening could crimp economic growth as Central Europe starts to recover from the pandemic.
 It will also push up local currencies.